canonical/checkbox/checkbox-ng/docs/author/provider-namespaces.rst

 About name-spaces
 -----------------

-Starting with the 0.5 release, PlainBox supports name-spaces for job identifiers.
+Starting with the 0.5 release, Plainbox supports name-spaces for job identifiers.
 Each job has a partial identifier which is encoded by the ``id:`` or the legacy ``name:`` field in job definition files.
 That partial identifier is prefixed with the name-space of the provider that job belongs to.
 This